grapestone5321/robond-home_service_robot/README.md

 - Add markers to the view_navigation.launch file and save it as a new rviz configuration
 - Create a home_service.sh file that launches the turtlebot, AMCL, rviz config file, pick_objects and add_markers nodes

+## Working Environment

+The home service robot project has been tested in three different working environments:
+- Udacity Workspace: LUbuntu
+- Virtual Machine: LUbuntu
+- Jetson Tx2: Ubuntu

+Therefore, for this project, you have the choice of working on the Udacity Workspace which is highly recommended.
+Optionally you can chose to work on your Virtual Machine, or Jetson TX2.
+Keep in mind that the location of your catkin workspace is different in each.
+Here’s the directory of the catkin_ws for each of the provided working environments:
+- Lubuntu Udacity Workspace: /home/workspace
+- LUbuntu VM: /home/robond
+- Jetson Tx2: /home/nvidia

+Working in the provided Udacity Workspace is highly recommended, because it's has a dedicated GPU and we can provide support for it.
+If you choose to work in the Udacity Workspace, refer to these instructions, move to the next concept, enable GPU, and GO TO DESKTOP!